Mercury Hits New Highs As Heatwaves Scorch The Globe - UrduPoint

 "Some bosses don't follow the rules but we don't want to complain for fear of losing our jobs," he said.

-At least 60 people in Japan were treated for heatstroke, local media reported, including 51 who were taken to hospital in Tokyo.
+At least 60 people were treated for heatstroke, media reported, including 51 taken to hospital in Tokyo.

-The heat was enough for at least one man to dispense with social mortification in Hamamatsu city.

-"It's honestly unbearable without a parasol, although I have to admit it is a bit embarrassing," he told national broadcaster NHK of the umbrella in his hand.

 California's Death Valley, often among the hottest places on Earth, reached a near-record 52C Sunday afternoon.

-In Arizona, the state capital Phoenix recorded its 17th straight day above 109 degrees Fahrenheit (43 degrees Celsius), as temperatures hit 113F (45C) on Sunday afternoon.
+In Arizona, state capital Phoenix recorded its 17th straight day above 109 degrees Fahrenheit (43 degrees Celsius), as temperatures hit 113F Sunday afternoon.

-"We're used to 110, 112 (degrees Fahrenheit) ...
+"We're used to 110, 112 (degrees Fahrenheit)...
 But not the streaks," Nancy Leonard, a 64-year-old retiree from the nearby suburb of Peoria, told AFP.
-"You just have to adapt".
+"You just have to adapt."
+In neighbouring Canada, 882 wildfires were active on Monday, including 579 considered out of control, authorities said.

-Temperatures were due to hit 42C-43C in Rome on Tuesday, smashing the record of 40.5C set in August 2007.
+In Rome, temperatures hit 39C on Monday, narrowly missing the record of 40.5C set in August 2007, which looks set to fall later this week.

 Nevertheless, visitors thronged to tourist hot spots like the Colosseum and the Vatican.

 "I'm from South Africa.
 We're used to this heat," said Jacob Vreunissen, 60, a civil engineer from Cape Town.
 "You have to drink lots of water, obviously wear your hat and that's about it."
-In Romania, temperatures are expected to reach 39C on Monday.

-Little reprieve is forecast for Spain, where meteorologists warned of "abnormally high" temperatures on Monday, including up to 44C in the southern Andalusia region in what would be a new regional record.
+Spain enjoyed little reprieve, with national weather agency AEMET measuring "abnormally high" temperatures of 47C in the southern town of Villarrobledo, close to the national record high of 47.6 set in 2021, and promising more to come.

 Along with the heat, parts of Asia have also been battered by torrential rain.